© 2023 R-Tools Technology Inc.

 mdadm is a Linux utility used to manage and monitor software RAID devices.

-R‑Studio supports such devices and when drives from a mdadm RAID are connected to a Linux computer, it automatically detects them and assembles mdadm RAIDs accordingly.
+R‑Studio for Linux supports such devices and when drives from a mdadm RAID are connected to a Mac computer, it automatically detects them and assembles mdadm RAIDs accordingly.

-R‑Studio detects components from mdadm RAIDs and creates those RAIDs automatically.
-At the same time, R‑Studio gives access to the components of those RAIDs (hard drives and images ).
+R‑Studio for Linux detects components from mdadm RAIDs and creates those RAIDs automatically.
+At the same time, R‑Studio for Linux gives access to the components of those RAIDs (hard drives and images ).